NIVANorge/Ferrybox-code-challenge/README.md

 - All temperature measurements are done in Celsius
 - Location is using WGS 84 coordinates
 - time format is using iso 8601 timestamps in UTC timezone

-TODO: we are missing the units for the rest of the measurements

 ## Example data